h-REA/.github/CODE_OF_CONDUCT.md

 # hREA Community Code of Conduct

+## Personal Responsibilities

+The hREA community collectively strives to foster an increasingly open, inclusive and caring culture.

-**We ask all Enspiral participants to support these Personal Conduct Guidelines:**
+**We ask all community participants to strive toward these Personal Conduct Guidelines:**

-## Respect diversity
+#### Respect diversity

 We are committed to supporting social diversity and cultural sensitivity.
-Please support our [Diversity Agreement](diversity.md) in all interactions.
+Please support [our conduct standards](#our-standards) in all interactions.

-## Communicate gently
+#### Communicate gently

-Enspiral participants are expected to support contemplative awareness and [nonviolent communication](http://www.nonviolentcommunication.com/pdf_files/4part_nvc_process.pdf) in our relationships.
+Participants are expected to support contemplative awareness and [nonviolent communication](http://www.nonviolentcommunication.com/pdf_files/4part_nvc_process.pdf) in our relationships.
 This is especially important in online communications.
 Please consider other perspectives in network-related activity.

-## Communicate effectively
+#### Communicate effectively

 Your voice is welcome.
 Your perspective is valued.
 Your interests are interesting.
 The best thing you can do to give and receive value is participate.
-Please consider reading our [Comms Guidelines](../guides/comms_guidelines.md), especially the "Pick your Channel Wisely" section, to help express yourself effectively.
+Please consider the intended purpose of different communication channels within our organisation and choose the appropriate channel for different interactions.

+Broadly, this means:

+- [Github issues](https://github.com/h-REA/hREA/issues) for filing bug reports and feature requests
+- The [community Discord server](https://discord.gg/um4UsxdFDk) for queries related to the [Valueflows](https://www.valueflo.ws/) model, hREA project status or building applications on hREA

-## Discuss concerns and questions
+#### Discuss concerns and questions

-If you feel uncomfortable or uncertain about Enspiral issues or processes, please _identify your concerns_.
-If they've already been identified in [Enspiral Improvements](../guides/improvements.md) or in active [Loomio](https://www.loomio.org/g/1xCPyY46/enspiral) discussions, please join the conversation.
-If not, start a conversation which could help the whole network.
+If you feel uncomfortable or uncertain about our issues or processes, please _identify your concerns_.

-## Resolve conflicts inclusively
+#### Resolve conflicts inclusively

-We commit to resolve conflicts inclusively using a Transformative Justice approach, aiming to strengthen community and to fairly recognize all serious concerns.
+We commit to resolve conflicts inclusively using a [Transformative Justice](https://commonslibrary.org/transformative-approaches-to-conflict-resolution/) approach, aiming to strengthen community and to fairly recognize all serious concerns.
 We encourage all conflicts to be resolved with the fewest people necessary, again acknowledging that everyone directly affected by the conflict needs to be involved.
-Refer to our [Conflict Resolution Guide](../guides/conflict-resolution.md) which further explains this.
+Refer to the Loomio [Conflict Resolution Guide](https://www.loomio.coop/conflict_resolution.html) which further explains this.

-## Mutual responsibility
+#### Mutual responsibility

 We're all responsible, all of the time, to take positive action in response to harassment and abuse.
 In some instances, this may include reporting to external authorities.
-Enspiral expects all participants to take this responsibility seriously.
+Our community expects all participants to take this responsibility seriously.

 ## Our Standards